Prime Minister of South Korea: History

 The position was created on 31 July 1948, two weeks before the government of South Korea was founded, and was held by Lee Beom-seok until 1950.
-The title was Chief Cabinet Minister from 1961 until 1963.
+During the Second Republic, a parliamentary system was established and the prime minister became the most powerful position, with the president reduced to a figurehead.
+Chang Myon was the only prime minister of the second republic until the military coup of 1961.
+The office was assigned the title Chief Cabinet Minister from 1961 until 1963.

 On 27 April 2014, Prime Minister Chung Hong-won announced his desire to resign.
 However, due to unsuccessful nominations, Chung remained in office until February 2015.

 On 23 January 2015, President Park Geun-hye named Saenuri's Floor Leader Lee Wan-koo as the new prime minister.
 Lee was confirmed by the National Assembly as Prime Minister on 16 February 2015.
-However, on April 20 of the same year, he offered his resignation to the President in the midst of a bribery scandal.
+However, on April 20 of the same year, he offered his resignation to the president during a bribery scandal.

 Functions

-The prime minister is the principal executive assistant to the president, with the president being the actual head of government, but not the prime minister.
+The prime minister is the principal executive assistant to the president, with the president being the actual head of government.
 The prime minister holds the second position after the president in the State Council of South Korea, which is the nominal cabinet of South Korea.
-The prime minister assists the president by supervising ministries, making recommendations for ministers, and serves as the vice-chairman of the Cabinet.
-The prime minister is the first in the order of succession to discharge the duties of the office of the president as the acting president should the president be unable to discharge her or his office.
-The most recent person to have served as Acting President was Hwang Kyo-ahn, during the impeachment of Park Geun-hye in 2016.
-The role of the Prime Minister is more akin to the Vice President of the United States than it is to the Prime Ministers of parliamentary democracies.
+The prime minister assists the president by supervising ministries, making recommendations for ministers, and serves as the vice-chairperson of the Cabinet.
+The prime minister is the first in the order of succession to discharge the duties of the office of the president as the acting president should the president be unable to discharge their office.
+The most recent prime minister to have served as Acting President is Han Duck-soo, during the suspension of Yoon Suk Yeol due to his impeachment on 14 December 2024.
+The role of the prime minister is more akin to the Vice President of the United States than it is to the prime ministers of parliamentary democracies.

-A prime minister that has been appointed by the president but not yet confirmed by the National Assembly is informally called as the acting prime minister.
-The term may also be applied to a prime minister that has resigned but in the interim remains in office in a caretaker role.
+A prime minister who has been appointed by the president but not yet confirmed by the National Assembly is informally called the acting prime minister.
+The term may also be applied to a prime minister who has resigned but, in the interim, remains in office in a caretaker role.

-The prime minister is supported by two deputy prime ministers.
-The prime minister of South Korea sometimes holds some professional or technological knowledge whereas the president is always a sole politician.
+The prime minister is supported by two deputy prime ministers, one of whom acts for the prime minister in the event of an impeachment or vacancy.
+The prime minister of South Korea sometimes holds some professional or technological knowledge, whereas the president is always a politician.